 Each year a theme is chosen with one or more target species to look out for, but Moth Night is about all moths and participants are encouraged to find and record as many different species as they can.
 If you are new to moth recording, then go to our Taking Part page for information on how to get started.

-In previous years public events have been a feature of Moth Night.
-In 2020 however, due to the ongoing situation with Covid 19 we are not encouraging or promoting public events as part of Moth Night.
-We hope to be back with a public event element in 2021.
+With the exception of 2020 public events have been a feature of Moth Night.
+We hope public events will be possible in 2021 and organisers will be able to publicise their events on the web site.
 Moth Night is the perfect event for garden participation, however, and we hope that people will make the most of the opportunity to look at what moths occur in their gardens.

 Moth Night was founded in 1998 by Atropos and is now organised in collaboration with Butterfly Conservation and The UK Centre for Ecology & Hydrology.